 - RSS Feeds

 WPSymposium lets you work with the theme you have.
-You can add features to your pages and posts using shortcodes.
+You can add social features to your pages and posts using shortcodes.

 Once you have identified new content opportunities, you can post messages individually on each of the social networks you’d like to reach, or publish these on a WordPress site that’s been configured to automatically notify those social networks.

-Could Your Web Content “Go Viral”?
+Could Your Content “Go Viral”?

-In many cases, the best you can do is study and research your audience, and provide content that users in your audience will find so useful, compelling, entertaining or even funny, that they will be naturally motivated to share with others.
+In many cases, the best you can do is study and research your audience, and provide content that users in your audience will find so useful, engaging, entertaining or even funny, that they will be naturally motivated to share with others.

 (Social Media Monitoring – Useful For All Businesses, Big And Small)

-- Online Reputation Management
+- Online Reputation Management (ORM)